School Holiday Program: Frequently Asked Questions

 What are the wet weather arrangements?

 All camps will go ahead in wet weather.
 Alternative facilties are booked in advance and children will participate in activities related to their sports camp which are appropriate for indoors.
-Unfortunately we cannot run the Archery portion of the Fencing/Archery camp in our indoor facilities.
-In the case of wet weather alternate, age related activities will replace the Archery portion of this camp.
+Unfortunately we cannot run the Archery portion of the Fencing & Archery camp and the Archery & Rock Climbing Clinic in our indoor facilities.
+In the case of wet weather alternate, age-related activities will replace the Archery portion of the program.

 When is aftercare provided?

-Aftercare is offered to all camps EXCEPT swimming and water polo.
+Sydney University Location: Aftercare is offered to all programs.
 Price is $30.00 per child per day.
-Those in Rugby, Soccer, AFL must ensure they bring a change of footwear to wear indoors.
+If you are attending aftercare, you must have flat indoor shoes.
 Aftercare runs until 5:30pm sharp.

 If you are running late to collect your children at the end of camp or aftercare, it is expected that you will call SUSF on 1300 068 922 to notify staff.
 Late charges will apply.
 See our Terms and Conditions for further information.